Jyestha (goddess): Description and iconography

 Texts that elaborate on the iconography of Jyestha are: the Agamas such as the Amshumadbhedagama, the Suprabhedagama and the Purvakarangama; the Vishnudharmottara Purana and other shorter references in the Baudhayanagrhyasutra.
 The earliest recorded bilingual inscription detailing the iconography and worship practices from the 8th century is found in the caves of Tiruparankunram near Madurai.

 Jyestha is usually depicted with two arms.
 Her nose is long and prominent to the extent that she is sometimes called elephant-faced.
 Jyestha is described as having "large pendulous breasts descending as far as her navel, with a flabby belly, thick thighs, raised nose, hanging lower lip, and is in colour as ink."
 Her large stomach is described to support her swollen pendulous breasts.
 Her complexion is black or red.
 She wears blue-black or red garments.
 She is often depicted seated comfortably on a throne with her feet on the ground.

 According to textual descriptions, Jyestha holds a blue or white lotus in her right hand.
 A water-pot is held in her left hand or placed near her throne or placed in the hand that makes the abhaya mudra - gesture of protection.
 Her left hand usually rests on her seat or on her thigh.
 Sometimes, Jyestha holds a broom, in her hand.

 Jyestha wears different ornaments and a tilaka mark on her forehead, a sign of her married status.
 Her hair is usually braided and piled on top of her head or wound around her head in the hairstyle called vasikabandha.

 Jyestha has a banner depicting a crow, and is popularly called "crow-bannered" (Kakkaikkodiyal) in Tamil.
 A group of two attendant goddesses sometimes stand beside her, usually carrying a crow and a broom.
 Sometimes a crow stands next to her.
 Jyestha is often depicted with two attendants, sometimes interpreted as her son Mànthan and daughter Mànthi.
 The man is bull-faced and holds a rope or cord.
 The woman is depicted as a beautiful damsel with a conical crown.

 Though Jyestha is almost never depicted astride on a mount, she is described in most texts as riding a donkey like Alakshmi.
 In other texts, she is drawn in a chariot by lions or followed by tigers or astride a camel or lion.

 Legends

 Various scenes from the samudra manthan episode (c.
 1820).
 In right bottom corner, Jyestha is depicted as a dark woman, wearing dirty clothes and carrying a broom and a pan.

-Most Hindu legends narrate about Jyestha's birth during the churning of the cosmic ocean.
-She is usually described to be born when the poison Halahala streams from the ocean, while Lakshmi — her antithesis, the goddess of good fortune — is born when the elixir of life emerges.
+Different Hindu texts associate Jyestha with wildly divergent attributes.